-We are moving the festival to the Stearns Square neighborhood.
+We will again be in the Stearns Square neighborhood.
 Worthington St. and Bridge St. will be closed to motorized vehicles to create a pedestrian area.
 The Charles Neville Main Stage will be located near Stearns Square and the Urban Roots Stage will be located near Tower Square Park.

 There will be four entrances to the festival at:

-This year, to ensure the health and safety of all attendees, capacity at the Festival is limited and we are requiring that guests RSVP to ensure that we can keep an accurate headcount and implement contact tracing.
+To ensure the health and safety of all attendees, capacity at the Festival is limited and we are requiring that guests RSVP to ensure that we can keep an accurate headcount.
 As always, the event is FREE, and it’s easy to RSVP.
 Registration hasn't begun yet, so keep an eye out for the announcement!

 You can also register at the gate.
 One of our helpful volunteers will be happy to assist you.

 The schedule for the festival is still in the works, so be sure to check back later!

 We recommend bringing lawn chairs or a blanket and sunscreen.
 The festival is a rain or shine event so you may want to bring a small hand held umbrella.
 Large, beach style umbrellas are not permitted.
 If you are bringing a lawn chair, please be respectful of your neighbors and situate yourself so that others can see the stage too.

 We’ll have plenty of great food and beverage options, so please leave coolers and outside food and beverages at home.
 We will also have a free water station available to refill your water bottle.